oliveiraleosilva87/oliveiraleosilva87/README.md

 *   🌍  I'm based in Florianopolis, Brazil
 *   ✉️  You can contact me at [oliveiraleosilva87@gmail.com](mailto:oliveiraleosilva87@gmail.com) / https://www.linkedin.com/in/oliveiraleosilva87/
-*   🧠  I'm learning Python, Azure, Databricks and everything about data engineering
+*   🧠  I'm learning Python, Azure, Databricks and everything related to data engineering
 *   🤝  I'm open to collaborating on starter data engineering projects